bbbradsmith/hatariB/DEVELOP.md

   * `main` split into `main_init` and `main_deinit` so that we can begin emulation, but return when ready to start simulating frames.
     * `main_init` does the initialization, and starts the main emulation loop `M68000_Start` (see: m68000.c, cpu/newcpu.c) which is also modified to exit before the first frame is emulated, instead of entering a loop until the user quits.
     * `main_deinit` is some final shutdown after the main emulation loop exits.
+  * Defer `IPF_Init` until first use, allowing it to be dynamically loaded only if needed and available.
   * Include `core.h` in main header to provide global extern access to some core functions.
 * **hatari/src/memorySnapShot.c**
   * Disable compression of savestate data, Libretro does its own compression for save to disk, but also needs an uncompressed form for run-ahead or netplay to work.